Basics

 Comments

 Line comments start with a semicolon.
-You can place them on their own line or at the end of an expression.
-Nothing fancy here.
+Put one on its own line or at the end of an expression; everything after the semicolon is yours to say.

 ; This is a comment